-To be a SMART goal, the goal must meet these five criteria.
-For a more detailed summary of what each of these means, see our Smart Objective Guide.
-Before setting your goals, you should review the organization's objectives and justify what you can do to contribute to them.
-Your efforts will only be worthwhile if you know why you are setting smart goals and align them with the broader organizational goals of the company you work for.
+This acronym helps you to create goals that are tailored to your individual needs and that will help you reach your desired outcome.
+Before setting your goals, it's important to review the organization's objectives and justify what you can do to contribute to them.
+Your efforts will only be worthwhile if you know why you are setting SMART goals and align them with the broader organizational goals of the company you work for.
 To help you get started, here are some tips on how to set SMART goals for work and career success: